deuce109/khaos-bot/README.md

 ## Volumes
 In order to load plugins you will need to mount a Docker volume to the container.

-Using the Docker CLI that looks like this `docker run -v ./data:/etc/khaos-bot deuce109/khaos-bot`.
-This will mount `<your-current-directory>/data` to `/etc/khaos-bot` inside the container.
+Using the Docker CLI that looks like this `docker run -v ./data:/opt/khaos-bot deuce109/khaos-bot`.
+This will mount `<your-current-directory>/data` to `/opt/khaos-bot` inside the container.

 ## Environment Variables

 - `BOT_COMMAND_PREFIX` Sets the prefix for the bot to recognize for commands (default: `!`)
 - `DISCORD_TOKEN` Set this to pass the Discord Bot Token by environment variable
+- `PACKAGE_LIST` Path to extra OS packages in case of necessity for third party libraries (default: `/opt/khaos-bot/plugins/packages.txt`)

 ## Plugins

 ### Installing Plugins
-In order to install plugins you will need to add them to `/etc/khaos-bot/plugins`.
+In order to install plugins you will need to add them to `/opt/khaos-bot/plugins`.
 If using the above command this path will be `./data/plugins`.

 ### Basic Plugins
 Some basic default plugins are available at https://github.com/deuce109/khaos-bot-plugins